Virtual Internships through CYA

 If you have another interest relevant to the social context in Greece and Europe, let us know and we’ll advise you if we’re able to help!

-These are a few of our internship partners for 2020
+These are a few of our Virtual Internship partners for 2021

 an independent, non-governmental, nonprofit think tank who conducts foreign-policy research and recommendations

 Housed in a building that was the first royal palace of Greece, the Museum’s collections include Athens-related items from antiquity to contemporary art, and displays of furniture depicting typical living-room arrangements of 19th century Athenian aristocracy.